LiorZ/hdac8_thesis/thesis.rst

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.

 ..
 (DONE) ORA: in the table below you should make the connection between the numbering here and the numbering in the previous section.
 I suggest to call the runs Xa (e.g. the first would be 9a and the second 11a).
-Also, the tables should have the same format as before, and include also results (the correct measure of course…)
+Also, the tables should have the same format as before, and include also results (the correct measure of course ...)
 ..
 ORA: the columns that you need: No.; Anchor (residue); Sampling - Perturbation size; Sampling - No. Decoys; Template; threshold value; Scoring function; Scoring Scheme (KS & Spearman p-values).
 In short, exactly as in the tables above, in particular include the p values.

+..
+LIOR:This is too much information for one table, I added a table with all the scoring per each scoring scheme and and threshold in another table below. (also for the scores after clustering)

 .. table:: Summary of training set simulations.
 The Numbering is based on the calibration runs (see Table 5 above).